-Student Learning Outcome Measures Benchmark Students will develop a knowledge base in psychology and will obtain an understanding of the major NCE Exam Passing Score domains of practice for the discipline.
-Supervisor Ratings Scores of: • ≥3.0 for Practicum Students • ≥4.0 for Interns Students will communicate psychological concepts effectively using the professional standards of the discipline.
+Student Learning Outcome Measures Benchmark Students will develop a knowledge base in psychology and will obtain an understanding of the major domains of practice for the discipline.
+Students will communicate NCE Exam Passing Score Supervisor Ratings Scores of: • ≥3.0 for Practicum Students • ≥4.0 for Interns Students will communicate psychological concepts effectively using the professional standards of the discipline.
 Communication/Collaboration Supervisor Rating Scores of Students will apply ethical standards to evaluate psychological science and practice.
-Ethics Supervisor Rating Scores of • $\geq$ 3.0 for Practicum Students • $\geq$ 4.0 for Interns
+Ethics Supervisor Rating Scores of • ≥3.0 for Practicum Students • ≥4.0 for Interns